 This article describes SSProtect's impact on managed file dates and times to help you better understand what to expect from associated operations.

 File Access Details and General Policy

 Windows provides three date/ time attributes for every file:

-- Creation Time
+- Created or Creation Time

-- Last Access Time
+- Modified or Last Write Time

-- Last Write Time
+- Accessed or Last Access Time

 These attributes are impacted when software applications make changes to files.
 The remainder of this article describes the impact you can expect to encounter for common SSProtect operations.

 It is unfair to characterize data protection with the terms Encryption and/ or Decryption, since a great deal of protective capability is derived from the use of other cryptographic measures.
 For this reason, we use the terms Activate and Release to depict the reality of adding an item to the protective, managing scope of SSProtect.